 100 years after its composition, Amanda will debut as the zesty witch, Smeraldina.
 Best known for its famous “March,” the time is ripe for The Love for Three Oranges to finally make its Opera Philadelphia debut in a “masterful new production” as part of the O19 Festival (Opera News).
 SEPTEMBER 20, 22M, 27 & 29M

 Heidi Waleson | WALL STREET JOURNAL

-Concert work for the 2018/2019 season includes dual performances with the UCLA Symphony first performing Richard Danielpour’s newest work THE PASSION OF YESHUA this winter, and Mahler’s SYMPHONY No. 2 in the spring.
-She will make her return to Carnegie Hall under the baton of Mark Shapiro for the world premiere of The Brothers Balliett’s FIFTY TRILLION MOLECULAR GENIUSES.
+This summer featured her return to the Philadelphia Orchestra in CANDIDE with maestro Yannick Nézet-Séguin, the Operalia Competition finals in Prague, Mahler SYMPHONY NO.2 with the UCLA Symphony and Mercedes in CARMEN with the Buffalo Philharmonic.
+Concert work for the 2018/2019 season featured dual performances with the UCLA Symphony debuting Richard Danielpour’s newest work THE PASSION OF YESHUA and Strauss’ Vier Letzte Lieder with the Curtis Symphony Orchestra.
+To much acclaim, she made her return to Carnegie Hall under the baton of Mark Shapiro for the world premiere of The Brothers Balliett’s FIFTY TRILLION MOLECULAR GENIUSES.